ytyulkinaxway/axway-open-docs/content/en/docs/apim_administration/apimgr_admin/api_mgmt_virtualize_web.md

 * **Deprecate**: Select whether to **Retire API at specific date**, and enter a **Retirement date**.
 When selected, the published API is displayed with a date when it will be retired (unpublished) from the API Catalog, and is no longer available to client applications.
 When deprecated, the API is still published and clients can continue to discover and use the API.
 Only a published API can be deprecated and unpublished.
 * **Undeprecate**: Undeprecates the selected deprecated REST API.
 * **Upgrade access to newer API**: Upgrades all organizations and applications that had access to the original API to a more recent version of the API (if one exists).
 You can also deprecate and retire the original API as options.
 * **Grant Access**: Grants organizations access to the selected APIs.
 You can select whether to **Grant API access to** all organizations, specific organizations, or organizations with access to specific APIs.
+For more information see [Manage API access](#manage-api-access).
 * **Export API collection**: Exports a copy of the selected front-end REST APIs to your chosen directory.
 The APIs are exported in JSON format in a `.dat` file, which combines the front-end API, back-end API, security profiles, and so on.
 You must specify the following in the dialog:

     * **Export file name**: Specify a file name to export (defaults to `api-export.dat`)